Kevin Costner: 2012–present: Career resurgence and Yellowstone

 In 2014, Costner appeared in the spy film Jack Ryan: Shadow Recruit, as Thomas Harper, a mentor for the series' title character.
 The same year, he starred in the thriller 3 Days to Kill, and the drama Draft Day, and produced and starred in Black or White.
 Black or White premiered at the 2014 Toronto International Film Festival and opened in the United States in 2015.
 In 2015, Costner played coach Jim White in the drama film McFarland, USA, about cross-country running.
 In 2016, he played the fictional character Al Harrison, a NASA Space Task Group supervisor, in Hidden Figures, and in 2017, he starred with Jessica Chastain in Aaron Sorkin's directorial debut film Molly's Game.
 From 2018 until mid-way through the show's fifth season, he has starred in and executive produced the television series Yellowstone, marking the first regular TV series role of his career.
 In 2019, Costner starred in The Art of Racing in the Rain, where he voiced Enzo the dog.
 It was his first voice-over film in his career.
+In 2020 Costner co-starred with Diane Lane in the neo-Western thriller Let Him Go (2020) (a No.1 box office hit during the COVID pandemic).